-An initiative to collect new oral histories of Nebraskans through a variety of ditital platforms including YouTube, SoundCloud, Facebook, and Twitter.
+An initiative to collect new oral histories of Nebraskans through a variety of digital platforms including YouTube, SoundCloud, Facebook, and Twitter.

 A program to provide free books about Willa Cather and Chief Standing Bear to Nebraska high school and elementary students with accompanying curriculum.

-A web-based fitness challenge program that will challenge Nebraskans to walk, run, bike, or swim 150 miles or more in 2017.
+A web-based fitness program that will challenge Nebraskans to walk, run, bike, or swim 150 miles or more in 2017.
+The website and program launch January 1, 2017.

 A program to provide workbooks developed by Wayne State College Professor Dr. Randy Bertolas and curriculum that highlight fun information about the state and our citizens for every fourth grader in Nebraska.